-Rev. Phipps said at a press conference that his views are well within the theological mix of the United Church.
+Rev. Phipps said at a press conference that his views are well within the theological mix of the United Church, and have been for some time.
 And he is right.
-Former moderator Ann Squire said that Mr. Phipps's views of Jesus' life and death reflect current scholarship about the Bible that is being taught in theological colleges.
-And like Rev. Phipps, she too is agnostic on the issues of the afterlife.
+Former moderator Ann Squire, said that Mr. Phipps' views of Jesus' life and death reflect current scholarship about the Bible that is being taught in theological colleges.
+And like Rev. Phipps, she too is agnostic on the issues of the after-life.

 Already in the 1920s and 1930s, virtually every academically recognized Canadian Protestant seminary was in liberal hands, as were the administrative elite in mainline Protestant denominations.

-The late Dr. George Rawlyk wrote: "By the end of the second decade of the 20th century ...most Canadian Protestant leaders and...their intellectual 'deputies' in the seminaries - were determined 'to win over the traditional strata' to support their new liberal and modem version of 'social, economic, political' and, one might add, religious order."
+The late Dr. George Rawlyk wrote:

+By the end of the second decade of the twentieth century ... most Canadian Protestant leaders and ... their intellectual "deputies" - in the seminaries - were determined "to win over the traditional strata" to support their new liberal and modern version of "social, economic, political" and, one might add, religious order.

 By 1930, at least at the seminary level, the evangelical hold on Canadian Protestantism had been definitely broken by the secularizing forces of liberal Christianity.
-In this liberal camp were the new seminaries of the United Church, Emmanuer Toronto, Pine Hill in Halifax, Queen's in Kingston, the Cooperative College in Montreal, Wesley College in Winnipeg and the United Theological College in Vancouver.
+In this liberal camp were the new seminaries of the United Church, Emmanuel in Toronto, Pine Hill in Halifax, Queen's in Kingston, the Cooperative College in Montreal, Wesley College in Winnipeg and the United Theological College in Vancouver.

-Today, students trained at liberal seminaries may be sensitive to politically correct diversity, gender biases and inclusive language, but they are incapable of asserting Biblical truth on matters of faith and morals.
+Today, students trained at liberal seminaries may be sensitive to politically correct diversity, gender-biases and inclusive language, but they are incapable of asserting Biblical truth on matters of faith or morals.
 Their Christology is the product of higher Biblical criticism and the Jesus Seminar.

-Rev. Dr. Victor Shepherd, past editor of the Theological Digest & Outlook published by Church Alive, relates that when he entered seminary in 1967 sensitivity training was "all the rage."
-After sensitivity training it was bio-feedback.
+Rev. Dr. Victor Shepherd, past editor of the

+Theological Digest & Outlook published by Church Alive, relates that when he entered seminary in 1967 sensitivity-training was "all the rage."
+After sensitivity-training it was bio-feedback.
 Then it was small group dynamics and then it was environmentalism.
-This was followed by the new-age movement, and extreme feminism.
+This was followed by the new-age movement, and next was "the ridiculous extremism of wilder feminism."

-Rev. John Niles, a UCC minister in Toronto, commented in Fellowship Magazine: "Sadly and tragically our United Church Seminaries have been teaching and encouraging the introduction of theology which would incorporate creation spirituality, goddess terminology and radical feminist theology.
-We have allowed New Age thought to creep into our theology."
+Rev. John Niles, minister at Victoria Park United Church, Toronto, commented in Fellowship Magazine:

+Sadly and tragically, our United Church Seminaries have been teaching and encouraging the introduction of theology which would incorporate creation spirituality, goddess terminology and radical feminist theology.
+We have allowed New Age thought to creep into our theology.